 Procurement and delivery are two critical aspects of the success of any construction project.
 Purchase orders used to have to go through many levels of approvals that can take days, and delays in construction cost big money.
 Making the process transparent also allows management to make decisions that shorten the procurement cycle without compromising due diligence.

-By automating procurement processes, contractors not only shrink internal bureaucracy, but they also keep costs down, collect and track vital data to project future growth, and identify opportunities they can exploit to drive more profit.
+By automating procurement processes, contractors can shrink internal bureaucracy.
+They can also keep costs down, collect and track vital data to project future growth, and identify opportunities they can exploit to drive more profit.

 Accounts Receivable management